 If you are hoping to keep the mat for several years, paying attention to the quality of construction and materials used is necessary.

 There are three types of materials that can be used: polyethylene, polypropylene, and nylon.
 These three materials are generally more expensive, have higher elasticity, have stronger tensile durability, and will last much longer.

 Most mats are made of a highly durable nylon surface and a rubber base about half an inch thick, capable of withstanding the repeated battering that a golf swing will inflict on the mat’s surface.

 An important factor to consider when purchasing a golf hitting mat.
-You will first have to decide where you want to place the mat and measure the area, length, and width of the mat that will fit this area.
+You will first have to decide where to place the mat and measure the area, length, and width of the mat that will fit this area.

 If the mat has to be stored after being used, the area needed for storage and the mat’s weight are important.
 Average mats will weigh approximately 2 lbs per square foot, so larger mats will be heavier to move around.

 Heavier mats will need to be flat and have more surface area to transport.
 Thinner mats are easier to roll up and carry in the back or trunk of your vehicle.
 It must be noted that mats are designed to lay flat, so even with lighter mats, it is advisable to store them lying in the flat position when storing if possible.

 Most hitting mats are designed to simulate a natural feeling to the grass you will encounter on the fairway of a golf course and are more specifically made for practicing the driving of your golf ball.
 Being able to take a real tee is, thus, obviously a huge bonus.